stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 ## fieldPatternMatcher

-This factory function that accepts an array of fields and creates a matcher that matches fields by patterns using wildcards (i.e., `*`).
+This factory function accepts an array of fields and creates a function that matches fields by patterns using wildcards (i.e., `*`).
 It's used as a default field matcher option in `Ability` class.

 * **Factory Parameters**:
   * `fields: string[]`